What is the Best Life Insurance for Children?

 Get quotes in just seconds

-Whole life insurance for a child vs term life insurance for a child?
+Whole life insurance vs term life insurance for a child?

 It is not possible to buy term life insurance for a child as this type of policy has a 'term limit'.
 You are only able to buy whole life insurance for a child.